dotdr/autoupdate/README.md

 Default schedule is first sun of each month

-No effort was expended in the production of this script
+No effort was expended in the production of this script should add no responsibilty or care accepted use as you like

 **quick start**